 The Olympic Peninsula HomeConnection (OPHC) program is an alternative educational experience.
 Students are enrolled as full-time public school students, while learning at home.
 The Crescent School District HomeConnection program is designed to provide families of K-8 students the opportunity to combine the best aspects of home-schooled learning with the opportunities public education offers.

 OPHC students are enrolled in the Crescent School District and choose from a variety of workshops or field trip experiences that support and supplement their home school education.
-These workshops are offered on Tuesdays at the Fairview Bible Church on O'Brien Road between Port Angeles and Sequim for our Clallam County students and on Wednesdays at Irondale Church in Port Hadlock for our Jefferson County students.
+These workshops are offered on Thursdays at the First United Methodist Church on 7th St in Port Angeles for our Clallam County students and on Wednesdays at San Juan Baptist Church on Discovery Rd. in Port Townsend for our Jefferson County students.
 Parents remain onsite with their children during these workshops.
 Parental involvement is stressed and support for families is an integral part of the program.
-Parents are eligible to receive curriculum to assist with the educational needs of their children.
+OPHC offers a wide variety of curriculum to assist with the educational needs of students.

 We believe that parents have ultimate responsibility for their child's education and are their primary instructor.
 Parents have an inherent right to partner with public and private education programs to provide the best possible education for their children in a safe, professional, family-friendly environment.
 Our mission is to build a partnership with families by providing opportunities for families to enrich each child's learning experience.